California Residential Lease Agreement Form

 Required Disclosures

 When looking to rent out a property, there is a sizable amount of information that the landlord must include.
-This information regarding the rights had by the renter and the property are called disclosures.
+This information regarding the renter’s rights and the property are called disclosures.
 The following list contains many disclosures required by law:

 Helpful Resources